 - Get discovered: Guest authors who regularly contribute to various blogs often use Google to find guest posting opportunities.
-You’ll need to use SEO to optimize the URL slug and the content of your “Write for Us” page to make sure that your page shows up in their searches.
+You’ll need to use All in One SEO to optimize the URL slug and the content of your “Write for Us” page to make sure that your page shows up in their searches.

 - Include detailed guest post guidelines: Tell your visitors what kind of articles you’re looking for.
 For example, if you accept anonymous guest post submission.
 You may also want to include formatting and post submission guidelines on that page.